dlibby-/highlight/explainer.md

 ## Open questions

-Consider refactoring the naming (RangeDecorationMap and ::range-decoration(foo)?) if consensus says that 'highlight' is too specific.
+Consider refactoring the naming (RangeDecorationMap and ::range-decoration(foo)?) if consensus determines that 'highlight' is too specific.

 Should the .style property be added to AbstractRange and have styling apply to StaticRanges as well?
 What are the implications of this?